Lemoncode/d3js-typescript-examples/02-single-bar-stack-layout/Readme.md

 - Let's add all the settings.
 IMPORTANT this time the height will be fixed (we will name that const **barHeight** and the width will be dynamic).

-> As an enhancemente this time we will take the keys from the data arraty.
+> As an enhancemente this time we will take the keys from the data array, and
+> we will increase the with of the chart to 800 pixels.

 _./src/index.ts_